richytang/ETC5542/README.md

 ## Methodology

-All necessary analysis can be found in `before.md` and `before.pdf`
+All necessary analysis can be found in `model.md` and `model.pdf`

+## report

+I have written all analysis as a report.
+It is *report.pdf*